KRostyslav/krostyslav/README.md

 ### Hi there 👋

+⚡  I'm a software developer.
+My main expertise is in JavaScript but I'm open for new languages and technologies and expanding my knowledge stack.
+I'm using various frameworks, libraries and technologies and trying to choose the best ones for a project (or new for pet-projects).

 <!--
 **KRostyslav/krostyslav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.